-Suing a Trustee for Breach of Fiduciary Duty in the Las Vegas Area
+Suing a Trustee for Breach of Fiduciary Duty in Nevada

 In Nevada, a trustee is the person designated to be the owner and manager of trust assets.
 Nevada State Law requires trustees to be even more careful with the trust assets than they would be with their own.
 This is called a fiduciary standard of care.
 Generally, trustees have five fiduciary duties: